jzelinskie/awesome-windows-opinionated/README.md

 - [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) - Linux in Windows.
 Install your distro of choice and here's the rest of your dev tools.
 Why bother with native Windows dev tools?
 - [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) - Official Microsoft Terminal Emulator.
 I would recommend ConEmu, but I'm going to lean first-party when that solution is good enough.

 I'm not a Windows developer.
 As a result, when I do target Windows, I don't use their toolchains.
 It's just not how you make portable software, so I cannot recommend them in good faith.
-Microsoft themselves have seemingly admitted this by developing
+Microsoft themselves have seemingly admitted this by their recent efforts with WSL and supporting crossplatform development in general.

 ### Documents